What’s the Difference Between White, Yellow, and Red Miso?

 White Miso: This miso is made from soybeans that have been fermented with a large percentage of rice.
 The actual resulting color can range from white to light beige, and the miso has a definite sweet taste.
 It’s best used in condiments like mayo or salad dressings, or in light sauces.

 Yellow Miso: Yellow miso is usually made from soybeans that have been fermented with barley and sometimes a small percentage of rice.
 It can be yellow to light brown in color.
-This miso has a mild, earthy flavor and is better for general use in not only condiments, but soup, marinades, and glazes.
+This miso has a mild, earthy flavor and is better for general use in not only condiments, but soups, marinades, and glazes.

 Red Miso: This is also typically made from soybeans fermented with barley or other grains, though with a higher percentage of soybeans and/or a longer fermentation period.
 It can range in color from red to dark brown.
 The deep umami flavor of red miso can overwhelm mild dishes, but is perfect for hearty soups, braises, and glazes.